-The purpose of HCD designation is to guide future change by adopting a HCD plan defining policies and guidelines for conservation.
-Heritage conservation is therefore best understood as change management tool.
-It is also tied closely with other municipal objectives and initiatives such as economic development, land use planning, tourism planning, and municipal public works.
+Designation of a HCD enables municipal council to manage and guide change in the district.
+This is managed through the adoption of a HCD Plan "with policies and guidelines for heritage conservation, protection and enhancement of the area's special character."5 The purpose of HCD designation is to guide future change by adopting a HCD plan defining policies and guidelines for conservation.
+HCD plans are therefore best understood as change management tools tied closely with other municipal objectives and initiatives such as economic development, land use planning, tourism planning, and municipal public works.